 Greenville Area Health Systems

 While we wish you good health always, we’ve got healthcare that is worth bragging about.
-Together, Bon Secours St. Francis Health System, Shriners Hospital for Children and the Greenville Health System provide experts in every specialty along with emergency and exigent care.
+Together, Shriners Hospitals for Children, Bon Secours Mercy Health, and Prisma Health (our three main health systems) provide experts in every specialty along with emergency and exigent care.
 Stay well, but if you need it, we’ve got you covered.

-Today, Bon Secours operates inpatient hospitals, medical groups, cancer centers, surgical centers and urgent care locations across the area that can help keep you healthy whether you are a permanent resident or just visiting for a while.
+Today, Bon Secours operates inpatient hospitals, medical groups, cancer centers, surgical centers, urgent care locations, and more across the area that can help keep you healthy whether you are a permanent resident or if you're just visiting.

 Prisma Health is the area’s oldest and the State of South Carolina's largest healthcare provider.
 City Hospital first opened in 1912, changed its name to Greenville General Hospital in 1935, and was remade into an entire hospital system to serve Greenville County in 1947—one of the nation's first hospital systems.
 The name changed to Greenville Hospital System in 1966 and the primary facility, Greenville Memorial Hospital, was built in 1972; by 1982, it was expanded to become the state's largest acute care hospital.
 The name changed again in 2013 to Greenville Health System (also known as GHS and what many native Greenvillians still refer to it as today) and they merged with Palmetto Health in 2019, changing the name once more to Prisma Health.